kyaFUK/make-athletes-toplist/README.md

 ```

 ## Number of competitors in your list
-Decide the number of competitors in your list
+Decide the number of competitors in your list.

 e.g.
 ```